mpinter/vpm-text/README.md

 3) A conflict exists on an arbitrary node A for B,C if TODO BCeprivate(A), B.name == C.name and B.version != C.version, no other source of conflicts exists

-#### Proofs
+#### Proofs - TODO check

 Thesis 1 - For every dependency tree using the peer dependency model exists an equivalent tree using public dependencies, which installs the same packages, in the same versions, and is resolvable if and only if the original tree was also resolvable.
-The only exception from this are hierarchies which include packages that specify the same depepndency in two different versions, once as peer dependency and once as private dependency.
+The only exception TODO!!!- talk more about in differences and reference here!! from this are hierarchies which include packages that specify the same depepndency in two different versions, once as peer dependency and once as private dependency.

 Proof 1